rachel170/tp/docs/DeveloperGuide.md

 ##### Tracking and Generation of the Review Statistics Feature

 During a review session, FlashNotes will keep track of the number of questions the user answered correctly on their first try at the question.
-As the handling of progress through the review session implementation was done by Sruthi, my code is designed to compliment her implementation.
-This is done through the addition of `IndividualFlashcard::correctAnswers` attribute, which keeps track of the count of questions answered correctly on the first attempt.
+In order to compliment the implementation of Review Mode, my implementation made use of the addition of `IndividualFlashcard::correctAnswers` attribute to keep track of the count of questions answered correctly on the first attempt.

 To ensure the variable incrementation is done only if the current flashcard contains a question that the user is attempting for the first time in the review session, a check for the `IndividualFlashcard::index` is done to ensure it is within